From the President

-Posted by cservaes on September 19, 2011 in Alumni, "The College"
+Posted by cservaes on March 12, 2012 in Alumni, "class gift", Community, Events, "The College"

 During Homecoming 2011, the Ottawa University Class of 1961 presented the University with a check for $100,000 to be used for the Roger and Ruth Fredrikson Center for Faith and Church Vitality.
 The gift went towards the $1 million being sought for the Chapel and Center as part of the Advancing...